How I Successfully Date My Husband

 We Have Date Nights In

 This is one thing my husband and I need to work on.
-We put our kids down a little later than most, and so by the time everyone is settled, it may well be close to 9:30 or 10 pm.
+We put our kids down a little later than most, and so by the time everyone is settled, it may well be close to 9:30 pm.

 Trying to plan something at that point always seems like a lot of work and so we usually end up just watching TV.